 Complying development generally includes larger building works than exempt development.
 For this reason 'sign off' by a building professional (known as a certifier) is needed.
 Complying development is also subject to conditions of approval to protect surrounding uses during the construction period and the life of the complying development.

 Fast-tracked complying development approvals can be issued in as little as 20 days.
 This compares with the average determination time for a development application of 70 days.
-More than $6.39 billion of development was delivered by complying development in 2015–2016.

 The majority of exempt and complying development types and their development standards are found in the State Policy for exempt and complying development.